Frodnar/frodnar.github.io/content/posts/2023-02-20_nmf_on_arxiv_data_by_chatgpt/index.md

 So I'll confess, I'm pretty late to the party here.
 ChatGPT and other generative AI models have taken the popular conciousness by storm while I've been sitting around trying to ignore the hype.
 I've seen previous advancements in generative audio and imagery models and shrugged at the relative lack of societally beneficial applications that surfaced.
 I've even been uncomfortable using the term 'artificial intelligence' to refer to any system -- you'll notice it doesn't appear in any of my content -- but that may be starting to change.

-I am here to admit that I am utterly shocked at the performance *and utility* of the current state-of-the-art generative language models.
+I am here to admit that I am pleasantly surprised at the performance *and utility* of the current state-of-the-art generative language models.
 Are there potentially huge dangers in terms of bias, propoganda, and uneven distribution of benefits?
 Yes, of course.
+(If you'd like more discussion about the risks I see, jump to the end of this post.)
 However, just because a tool is dangerous doesn't mean we shouldn't learn to use it carefully and make it better.

 I've seen loads of ChatGPT-generated text on social media lately, but what changed my mind was the ability to interact with ChatGPT around code and related concepts.
-Perhaps if I had tried [GitHub Copilot](https://github.com/features/copilot) sooner, I wouldn't be acting such the fanboy right now.
+Perhaps if I had tried [GitHub Copilot](https://github.com/features/copilot) sooner, I wouldn't be acting as taken aback right now.
 In any case, I wanted to provide an example of runnable code and its explanation in order to (1) justify my fanboyism, and (2) because I haven't seen examples of complex code being generated in my social media feeds.

 So, without further ado, here is the unedited reponse to a prompt that I gave ChatGPT to write an article with working code about a specific type of topic modeling called non-negative matrix factorization, or NMF, to be used on a corpus of paper abstracts from [arxiv.org](https://arxiv.org/).
 I gave it specific instructions on which python libraries to use and how to visualize the results.